 The Vermont Department of Motor Vehicles is a department under the Vermont Agency of Transportation.
-DMV does not own the Compliance Review Investigator's vehicle, Inspector's vehicles, Lieutenants vehicles, or the Captains vehicle.
-These vehicles are purchases, owned, and maintained by the Vermont Agency of Transportation.
+DMV does not own the Compliance Review Investigator's vehicle, Inspector's vehicles, Lieutenants vehicles, or the Captain's vehicle.
+These vehicles are purchased, owned, and maintained by the Vermont Agency of Transportation.
 After vehicles are rotated out of DMV's fleet, usage reverts back to the Agency of Transportation.

 DMV leases these vehicles from the Agency of Transportation based upon an agreed monthly amount depending on the vehicle type and usage (lease rate document attached).
-The Compliance Review Investigator vehicle is leased for \$377.00/month.
-The Inspectors vehicles, Lieutenants vehicles, and the Captains vehicle are all law enforcement vehicles leased for \$667.00/month.
+The Compliance Review Investigator vehicle is leased for \$419.00/month.
+The Inspectors vehicles, Lieutenants vehicles, and the Captains vehicle are all law enforcement vehicles leased for \$741.00/month.
 There is one compact SUV used by the Compliance Review Investigator.
 There are 18 Inspector vehicles, which includes the 16 vehicles assigned to the Inspectors, two spare marked enforcement vehicles, and one unmarked enforcement vehicle.
 There are three Lieutenant vehicles, and one Captain vehicle.
 The Compliance Review Investigator vehicle is 100% funded; Inspector vehicles are 40% funded, Lieutenant vehicles are 40% funded, and the Captain vehicle is 5% funded.
+There are 3 BIL funded Inspector vehicles (anticipated) at 60% funded.
 It typically takes DMV longer than 12 months to spend MCSAP funds.
 Therefore, vehicle costs are getting extended from 12 months to 14 months.

-Compliance Review Investigator vehicle- \$377.00/month X 14 months X 1 vehicle X 100% =\$5,278.00
+Compliance Review Investigator vehicle- \$419.00/month X 14 months X 1 vehicle X 100% =\$5,866.00

-Inspector vehicle- \$667.00/month X 14 months X 19 vehicles X 40% =\$70,968.80
+Inspector vehicle- \$741.00/month X 14 months X 19 vehicles X 40% =\$78,842.40

-Lieutenant vehicle- \$667.00/month X 14 months X 3 vehicles X 40% =\$11,205.60
+Lieutenant vehicle- \$741.00/month X 14 months X 3 vehicles X 40% =\$12,488.80

-Captain vehicle- \$667.00/month X 14 months X 1 vehicle X 5% = \$466.90
+Captain vehicle- \$741.00/month X 14 months X 1 vehicle X 5% = \$518.70